 - Citrus blends

-8. Build a Juice Bar Branding Strategy
+Step 8: Build a Juice Bar Branding Strategy

 To successfully open a juice bar business, you will also need a branding strategy and marketing plan.
 You’ll want to develop a logo, color scheme, and a plan for attracting customers to your business.
-For most local stores, effective marketing strategies involve a combination of digital and offline tactics.
+For most local stores, effective marketing strategies involve a combination of digital and traditional tactics.
 But the basics include designing a logo and creating a website.

 Create a Logo